Happy New Year Resolutions

 Last year tied a global record for most money spent on disasters; $40 billion.

 When you view the big picture, it’s hard not to feel overwhelmed.
 But at the grassroots level, there is reason to feel that we are more connected than ever.

 Here are three reasons why I feel our energy is building.

-- Every time the Climate Reality Project has a new leadership training, I meet so many new and wonderful people who are organizing in their communities.
-These are people from all parts of the globe who are joining together to create a better world.
+1. Every time the Climate Reality Project has a new leadership training, I meet so many new and wonderful people who are organizing in their communities.
+These folks are from all parts of the globe, and are joining together to create a better world.

-How does all this relate to your new year’s resolutions?
-CCL has made me a better person.
-Since we are all volunteers, it has really forced me to dig deep and evaluate my priorities to create time for my activism, where there wasn’t any before.
-Everyone with a serious volunteer commitment can attest to that, I am sure: we make time for what matters most.
+Being a volunteer has made me a better person.
+It has really forced me to dig deep and evaluate my priorities; and to create time for my activism where there wasn’t any before.
+Everyone with a serious volunteer commitment can attest to that.
+We make time for what matters most.

-Sometimes I imagine how much closer we would be to paradigm shift in climate policy if I had 3 more Pauls or I could clone Barbara, or we had another John, Chrysa, or Dick.
+Sometimes I imagine how much closer we would be to paradigm shift in climate policy if I had three more Pauls, or I could clone Barbara, or we had another John, Chrysa, or Dick.
 You get the idea.